coko7/advent-of-time/src/assets/404_phrases.md

 🌵 moss head
 no page, nothing, just a tumbleweed nothin ther 4 sur
-Not sure if your password is strong enough?
+Technically, all of this was first written in [The Library of Babel](https://libraryofbabel.info/) Not sure if your password is strong enough?
 Check out [zxcvbn](https://github.com/dropbox/zxcvbn) Oh...
 Did you really think you could find out all of the messages simply by refreshing? <br/> What if I told you this was a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)? okay, been fun, now i get bak 2 work 👋